danjam/homelab-ansible/docs/usage.md

-# HomelabOps Usage Guide
+# LabOps Usage Guide

-This guide explains how to effectively use HomelabOps for maintaining your home lab environment.
+This guide explains how to effectively use LabOps for maintaining your home lab environment.

 ## Basic Usage